 Since this rice is flavorful on its own, you can easily enjoy this with a bunch of vegetables.
 Try it with cooked vegetables and a green salad with a simple vinaigrette.
 Below are some Buttered Veg recipes I think would be nice with lemon rice.

 This would really be good with a chickpea curry.
-Here are a wonderful chana masala recipe from the blog.
+Here is a wonderful chana masala recipe from the blog.

 Eating lemon rice will please your senses and warm your insides a little.
 The gorgeous golden color from the turmeric will also make you smile.
 (I love turmeric, and you can read my post here about why I put it in everything.)

-Overall this recipe is simple to make.
+This recipe is simple to make.
 Best of all, it is the perfect way to use up leftover rice if you have it.
-Are you ready to try Lemon Rice?
+Are you ready to try lemon rice?

 Recipe for Lemon Rice with Turmeric and Cashews

-- 1 cup basmati rice, cooked (jasmine rice would also work)
+- 1 cup basmati rice, (jasmine rice would also work)